 The Design Team developed two conceptual plans based upon community/staff input:

 - Conceptual Plan Option 1 (Includes perimeter fencing, a children’s playground/swings, passive green space, sidewalk improvements, shade trees, public art, drought tolerant landscaping, benches, water fountains and monument signage on the corner of Civic Center Drive.)

 - Conceptual Plan Option 2 (Includes all of the amenities listed in Conceptual Plan Option 1, laid out in a different orientation.
 More square footage is devoted to passive green space and the children’s playground in this plan.
 Both plans underground the existing open drainage ditch located on Pala Vista Drive.)

 Presentation to Parks & Recreation Commission, July 23, 2018

-City staff presented the proposed conceptual design for the new Pala Vista park to the Parks and Recreation Commission on Monday, July 23, 2018 at 6 pm in the Vista Civic Center, 200 Civic Center Drive in the Vista Room.
-The public was invited to participate.
-A copy of the Parks and Recreation Commission presentation is available here.
+City staff presented the proposed conceptual park design to the Parks and Recreation Commission on July 23, 2018.
+The public was invited to participate and a copy of the Commission presentation is available here.

-City staff will present the conceptual plan options to the City Council in August, 2018.
-Please check the City Council meeting agendas to find out when the item will be heard.
+City staff will present the 60% park plans to the City Council in June 2019.
+Please check the City Council meeting agendas to find out more information on when the item will be heard.
 The public is invited to participate.

 City Manager’s Office